ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Unit tests
 ----------

 You can add unit tests for your module in ``./test/units/modules``.
-You must first setup your testing environment.
-In this example, we're using Python 3.5.
+You can run these in a container as well.
+Be sure to set up your development environment:

-- Install the requirements (outside of your virtual environment): ``$ pip3 install -r ./test/units/requirements.txt``
+``. hacking/env-setup``

-- To run all tests do the following: ``$ ansible-test units --python 3.5`` (you must run ``. hacking/env-setup`` prior to this)
+Then run the unit tests in the container of your choice.
+These commands install any missing requirements in your container or virtual environment before exercising the tests:

-.. note:: Ansible uses pytest for unit testing.
+``ansible-test units --docker default MODULE_NAME`` ``ansible-test units --venv MODULE_NAME``

-To run pytest against a single test module, you can do the following (provide the path to the test module appropriately):
+Ansible uses pytest for unit testing.
+You can run pytest against a single test module (use the correct path for your test module):

 ``$ pytest -r a --cov=. --cov-report=html --fulltrace --color yes test/units/modules/.../test/my_test.py``